How to pronounce antonyms

 Stress and intonation are vital components of spoken language that greatly impact the pronunciation of words, including antonyms.
 The way we stress different syllables and the overall intonation pattern we use can change the meaning and intentions behind our words.
 In the context of antonyms, stress and intonation can be used to emphasize the contrast between opposing words, enhancing their communicative power.

-See also How to delete onedrive account
+See also How to stop crackling noise in nose

 The Role of Stress